ARRANGEMENT OF SECTIONS

 - Committee meetings should be held regularly throughout the academic year, with at least one per semester.

-- The President shall compile an agenda prior to each meeting, which the Vice President shall ensure is circulated to all Society members and any other relevant party.
+- The Vice President shall ensure the conclusions of the meeting are circulated to all Society members and any other relevant party.

 - Matters for discussion may be raised at any meeting by any Committee member.

-- In addition, any Society member wishing to raise an item may do so prior to any Committee meeting, having first notified the Secretary no less than two (2) days prior.
+- In addition, any Society member wishing to raise an item may do so prior to any Committee meeting, having first notified the Secretary or any other relevant board member.

 - Matriculated members shall have full voting rights at the Society’s AGM.